How will the USMNT line up? Projecting Gregg Berhalter's starting XI versus Jamaica | Goal.com

 Gregg Berhalter has used the same starting lineup for three of the U.S. national team's four Gold Cup matches, but the challenge of short rest and a dangerous opponent in Jamaica should lead to at least a modest shake-up in personnel.

 After Sunday's 1-0 quarterfinal victory against Curacao, a match that ended with a win, but finished as a lackluster overall performance, Berhalter has some serious decisions to make.
-Once again, he just consider whether to stick with Gyasi Zardes as his lead striker, or insert Jozy Altidore into the leading role he was expected to fill when the Gold Cup began.
+Once again, he must consider whether to stick with Gyasi Zardes as his lead striker or insert Jozy Altidore into the leading role he was expected to fill when the Gold Cup began.

 The case against Zardes was made stronger by his poor showing against Curacao, and the quick turnaround time from Sunday to Wednesday could give Berhalter the excuse to turn to Altidore, who didn't play against Curacao, and has made just one start in the Gold Cup.